Why Manual Processes Fail

 Health Service Providers

-Health service providers handle "sensitive information" under the Privacy Act regardless of size.
+Health service providers handle sensitive information under the Privacy Act regardless of size.
 PIAs are essential for any system or project involving patient data.

 State & Territory Government